 Shawn has been involved in some of the most important legislative initiatives over the last decade.
 He negotiated and drafted the Public Safety and Spectrum Act of 2012, which created the First Responder Network Authority (FirstNet) – the entity responsible for building the first nationwide interoperable broadband network for first responders – and authorized the FCC to conduct “incentive auctions” of radiofrequency spectrum.
 Additionally, he led the negotiation and drafting of the Satellite Television Extension and Localism Act Reauthorization (STELAR) Act of 2014 that reauthorized expiring compulsory licenses for satellite television providers.
 Shawn served as a member of several U.S. delegations to international forums on Internet governance and drafted resolutions expressing positions held by members of Congress.
 He led the negotiation and drafting of updates to the Commercial Spectrum Enhancement Act of 2004 to help facilitate and improve the reallocation of federal-use spectrum to non-federal users.
 He also led the drafting and passage of the Radio Spectrum Inventory Act of 2010 and the Local Community Radio Act of 2010 and drafted and negotiated the American Recovery and Reinvestment Act’s broadband stimulus programs and the Digital Television Delay Act.
 Assisted with the drafting and negotiation of the Data Accountability and Trust Act.

-Her work across these areas led to being named Technology Woman to Watch in 2013 by TVNewsCheck Magazine.
+Her work across these areas led to being named Technology Woman to Watch in 2013 by TVNewsCheck Magazine, as well as twice receiving the FCC’s Excellence in Engineering award.

-Ms. Neplokh has a B.S. in Electrical and Computer Engineering from Carnegie Mellon University and a J.D. from the Georgetown University Law Center.
+Ms. Neplokh earned a B.S. in Electrical and Computer Engineering from Carnegie Mellon University and a J.D. from the Georgetown University Law Center.

 As Vice President and Chief Privacy Officer for Cox Communications, John Spalding oversees Cox Communications’ privacy program.